MaWiMa/CCS/en/Changing_Canadian_Schools-073.md

-6'7
+# Changing Canadian Schools

-school board that the government intendw to amend its statement of mm It changed its position to support the child’sclaimthatshehada1ighttobeinteg'rated.
+~~school board that the government intended to amend its statement of defence.~~ It changed its position to support the child’sclaimthatshehada1ighttobeinteg'rated.
 Thisis thought to he the ﬁrst ﬁme in the country when mi attorney
 @eral clearlycame out in favourof the ﬁsadvantapd person